 NCET events have been selling out!
 RSVP early so you don’t miss this great event.

-• Advance reservations required.
-RSVP by 5 pm on Tuesday, July 22.
-(Walk-in registration is not available.)
+• RSVP by 5 pm on Tuesday, July 24.
+Sorry, walk-ins not available)

-• No-shows will be charged the full amount of the reservation unless cancelled at least 48 hours prior to the event.
+• No-shows will be charged the full amount of the reservation unless cancelled at least 48 hours before the event.

 Atlantis Casino Resort Spa